First Indochina War: Stalemate (July 1951–1953)

+Through the Navarre Plan, French forces and the Vietnamese National Army sought to use their advantage in technology and arms to hold cities and key roads, thereby hoping to force the Việt Minh into an impasse and negotiation.
+Per this strategy, French forces fortified the town of Điện Biên Phủ in an effort to block the Việt Minh's connections with Laos and Việt Minh bases there.
+The town was located along a main route between Hanoi and Vientiane and was ringed by mountains.

 Operation Castor was launched on November 20, 1953, with 1,800 men of the French 1st and 2nd Airborne Battalions dropping into the valley of Điện Biên Phủ and sweeping aside the local Việt Minh garrison.
 The paratroopers gained control of a heart-shaped valley 12 mi long and 8 mi wide surrounded by heavily wooded mountains.
 Encountering little opposition, the French and Tai units operating from Lai Châu to the north patrolled the mountains.

 The operation was a tactical success for the French.
 However, Giáp, seeing the weakness of the French position, started moving most of his forces from the De Lattre Line to Điện Biên Phủ.
+From December 1953 to March 1954, the Việt Minh concentrated more than 40,000 troops to encircle the 15,000 French troops at Điện Biên Phủ.

-By mid-December, most of the French and Tai patrols in the mountains around the town were wiped out by Việt Minh ambushes.
-The fight for control of this position would be the longest and hardest battle for the French Far East Expeditionary Corps and would be remembered by the veterans as "57 Days of Hell".
+The fight for control of Điện Biên Phủ was the longest and hardest battle for the French Far East Expeditionary Corps and its veterans described the battle as "57 Days of Hell".

-French defeat at Dien Bien Phu, end of the war (1954)
+French defeat at Dien Bien Phu (1954)

-By 1954, despite official propaganda presenting the war as a "crusade against communism", the war in Indochina was still growing unpopular with the French public.
-The political stagnation in the Fourth Republic meant that France was unable to extract itself from the conflict.

 The Battle of Dien Bien Phu took place in 1954 between Việt Minh forces under Võ Nguyên Giáp, supported by China and the Soviet Union, and the French Union's French Far East Expeditionary Corps, supported by US financing and Indochinese allies.
 The battle was fought near the village of Điện Biên Phủ in northern Vietnam and became the last major battle between the French and the Vietnamese in the First Indochina War.